tomslee/ridehail/doc/notes.md

 So the rider pays $20, of which $5 goes to Uber, $8 is costs, and $5 is driver pay.
 The numbers need checking here, but the idea seems roughly sound.

-If the estimated costs are much lower than 0.75 per mile, then we need an explanation of why other drivers are not coming in and making some money.
+If estimated costs are much lower than 0.75 per mile, then we need an explanation of why other drivers are not coming in and making some money.